Opentrons/opentrons/api/docs/v2/new_examples.rst

     # This code uses positional arguments
     tiprack_1 = protocol.load_labware('opentrons_flex_96_tiprack_200ul','D2')

-Both examples instantiate the variable ``tiprack_1`` with a Flex tip rack, but the former is more explicit about what's going on.
+Both examples instantiate the variable ``tiprack_1`` with a Flex tip rack, but the former is more explicit.
+It uses the parameter name to identify the argument's value.
+This can be helpful to see when you're unsure about what's going on in a protocol code sample.

 Python developers with more experience should feel free to ignore the code styling used here and work with these examples as you like.

 Instruments and Labware
 =======================

-Before getting started, you'll want to have the right instruments and labware ready for your robot.

-Code samples use the following pipettes:
+The sample protocols all use the following pipettes:

 * Flex 1-Channel Pipette (5-1000 µL).
 The API load name for this pipette is ``flex_1channel_1000``.
 * P300 Single-Channel GEN2 pipette (20-300 µL) for the OT-2.
 The API load name for this pipette is ``p300_single_gen2``.

-Code samples also use the labware listed below:
+They also use the labware listed below:

 .. list-table::
     :header-rows: 1